arbarlow/sitemapper/readme.md

 A simple, fairly hacky, fairly quickly made web scraper.

-Can find, scripts, stylesheets, images and links in any document and outputs a JSON file.
+It can find scripts, stylesheets, images and links in any document and outputs a JSON file.

 ## Usage
 ```